Riyadh at a Glance

 - The crime rate in Riyadh has been on the rise, but it’s still comparatively low.
 The most common crimes are petty theft and car-jacking.

 - You should be aware that Riyadh is a more conservative place than Jeddah.
 Remember that alcohol consumption, drug abuse, adultery, homosexuality, and prostitution are all criminal offenses.
 Don’t argue with the mutawwa (religious police).
-They have no sense of humor but lots of power to detain people.
+They have no sense of humor but lots of power to detain people and can make living in Riyadh very difficult.

-- Adhere to the local dress code (long pants and long-sleeved shirts for men, abaya and an “emergency” headscarf for non-Muslim women).
+- Adhere to the local dress code when outside a compound (long pants and long-sleeved shirts for men, abaya and an “emergency” headscarf for non-Muslim women).

-- Expat women shouldn’t socialize in public with men that aren’t relatives and use the “family section” of public buildings.
+- Expat women shouldn’t socialize in public with men who aren’t relatives and should use the “family section” of public buildings.

 - Respect the Ramadan and prayer times.

-If you heed this advice, you should have no problem with moving to Riyadh.
+If you heed this advice, you should have no problem after moving to Riyadh.